xxCloudd/hvlt_gyazogif/README.md

 # hvlt gyazogif
+- separated gyazoGIF
+- removed the unnecessary files
+- limit recording
+- different icon

-i want to make myself clear that all i did was separate the gyazoGIF from the rest of the gyazo, removed the unnecessary files, debugged and changed the recording time limit to infinite, and i also changed the gyazo icon color you can debug for yourself that it has nothing malicious in it, or VT etc.
+you can debug for yourself that it has nothing malicious in it, or VT etc.

-###### How to use — Execute GyazoGIF.exe
+##### How to use: execute GyazoGIF.exe

-###### Issues — Recording for too much time may timeout when uploading
+##### Issue: Recording for too much time may timeout when uploading

-###### Tip for practical use — Pin GyazoGIF.exe to the taskbar
+Tip for practical use: pin GyazoGIF.exe to the taskbar

-##### Enjoy!
+Enjoy!